 On September 24, 2021, the Company entered into an agreement with institutional investors to issue the 2021 Notes.
-The agreement provides for two closings: the first closing for \$5.3 million (resulting in net proceeds of \$4.6 million) which closed on September 24, 2021 (the "First Closing").
-The second closing for \$10.6 million (resulting in net proceeds of \$9.4 million) which closed on November 5, 2021 (the "Second Closing").
+The agreement provides for two closings: the first closing for \$5.3 million (resulting in net proceeds of \$4.6 million) which closed on September 24, 2021.
+The second closing for \$10.6 million (resulting in net proceeds of \$9.4 million) which closed on November 5, 2021.

-The notes included interest at a rate of 5% per annum, in addition to an original issue discount of 6%.
+The 2021 Notes included a stated rate of interest of 5% per annum, in addition to an original issue discount of 6%.
 The interest could be settled in cash or shares at the option of the Company and was payable together with monthly redemptions of the outstanding principal amount of the debt.

 The Company elected to apply the fair value option to the measurement of the 2021 Notes.
 The total initial fair value of the debt at issuance was \$15.9 million.
 The Company recorded total issuance costs of \$1.9 million representing investment banking and legal fees of \$1.0 million and original issue discounts of \$0.9 million.
-The fair value measurement includes the assumption of accrued interest and interest expense (at the stated rate plus an 8% cash settlement premium) and thus a separate amount is not reflected on the consolidated statements of operations.
+The fair value measurement includes the assumption of accrued interest and interest expense (at the stated rate plus an 8% cash settlement premium) and thus the related interest expense is not presented as a separate amount on the consolidated statements of operations.

-The 2021 Notes were settled on October 11, 2022 and were not outstanding during the quarter ending March 31, 2023.
+The 2021 Notes were settled on October 11, 2022 and were not outstanding during the quarter ended June 30, 2023.

 On June 30, 2022, the Company entered into an \$8.0 million convertible financing agreement with institutional investors.
-The agreement provided for two closings, each for notes payable of \$4.24 million (resulting in gross cash proceeds of \$4.0 million).
+The agreement provided for two closings, each for notes payable of \$4.24 million (resulting in gross cash proceeds of \$4.0 million per closing).
 Funds were received for the first closing on July 1, 2022 and for the second closing on August 9, 2022.

 On the issuance date, the Company assessed the probability of the potential settlement scenarios under the terms of the 2022 Notes and determined that the predominant settlement feature of the 2022 Notes was the redemption feature into shares of the Company's common stock issuable at the lower of the conversion price or 92% of the average of the three lowest VWAPs in the 10 trading days immediately preceding the redemption date.
 As the predominant settlement feature of the 2022 Notes is to settle a fixed monetary amount into a variable number of shares, the 2022 Notes fell within the scope of ASC 480.
-Accordingly, the Company determined that the 2022 Notes should be recorded at estimated fair value on its issuance date and adjusted to its estimated fair value as of each reporting date with the change in estimated fair value recorded as a component other income (expense) in the Company's consolidated statements of operations.
+Accordingly, the Company determined that the 2022 Notes should be recorded at fair value on its issuance date and remeasured as of each reporting date with the change in fair value recorded as a component of other income (expense) in the Company's consolidated statements of operations.

-The Company recorded the 2022 Notes at an initial fair value of \$12.09 million which included a loss upon issuance of \$3.6 million due to the current share price at issuance exceeding the conversion price.
+The Company initially recorded the 2022 Notes at a fair value of \$12.09 million which included a loss upon issuance of \$3.6 million due to the current share price at issuance exceeding the conversion price.
 Additionally, the Company recorded issuance costs of \$1.1 million representing a 6% original issue discount of \$0.5 million and \$0.6 million of legal and investment banking fees, which were immediately expensed.